axieinfinity/ronin-documentation/docs/node-operators/resources/specification/testnet.md

-# Specification
+# Saigon testnet
-Details of the Saigon testnet specification.
+This page describes the specification of the Saigon testnet.

 ## Configuration
 * Chain ID (network ID): `2021`